reine-ishyanami/gemini-app/README.md

 4. enter something and press enter to ask the gemini.

 5. press tab to focus other components. like `input`, `esc`, `set` and so on.

+6. input a image path or url in the `input` textfield and press f4 to store the image for sending the request with the image in next time.

+7. press f4 to clear the image when setted the image.